 Michael Perez is an assistant professor at ISU CCEE.
 He belongs to the construction engineering focus area and specializes in improving construction and post-construction stormwater practices, methods and technologies.

-“I’m very excited for this new opportunity at ISU and am truly privileged to work with an amazing family of dedicated faculty, staff and exceptional students in the department.”
+“I’m very excited for this new opportunity at ISU and am truly privileged to work with an amazing family of dedicated faculty, staff and exceptional students in the department,” Perez said.

 Perez earned his doctoral degree and master’s degree in civil engineering from Auburn University.
 While at Auburn, he conducted research at the Erosion and Sediment Control Testing Facility (AU-ESCTF).
 There he investigated and improved department of transportation (DOT) stormwater management practices using large-scale testing techniques.
 Prior to that, he earned his bachelor’s degree from Florida State University with a double major in civil engineering and environmental engineering.